rvertulo/PyGARV/README.md

 * 30x + 20y >= 2700
 * 5x + 10y <= 850
-* x + y >=95
+* x + y >= 95
 * x, y >= 0

 We need to implement the superclass method called "fitness".
 This method has as parameter the current chromosome being processed.
 Inside this method we need to extract from the chromosome the values of our problem stored on it and make any calculation concerning the problem that we want to solve.
-The last thing we must to do inside this method is to return a list containing the chromossome processed and its rating.
+The last thing we must to do inside this method is to return a list containing the chromosome processed and its rating.

 ```python